VCHDecisionSupport/Azure_IaaS/docs/readmes/lunch_and_learn.md

 # Lunch and Learn Outline

 ## Motivation and requirements

 Dev/test environment for SharePoint

-### Dev/test sharepoint environment.
+### Dev/test sharepoint environment

 - Active directory with equivalent confirmation config as on premises
-- Sharepoint farm with topology and config as on premises
+- SharePoint farm with topology and config as on premises
 - Mock data warehouse with same schema as DSDW and simulated data
 - Turn key deployment from code
-- Schedule automatic deallocation of vms
+- Schedule automatic deallocation (ie stop) of vms

 ### Cloud service model

-- SaaS vs paas vs iaas
+- SaaS vs PaaS vs IaaS
-- Aws vs azure

-### Azure deployment.
+### Azure deployment

 - Classic vs ARM
 - PowerShell vs json vs cli